spiritix/lada-cache/README.md

 ## Architecture

-Lada Cache decorates Laravel’s database connections and query builders to intercept and cache all SQL operations automatically.
+Lada Cache integrates with Laravel’s database layer by registering a Lada-aware connection (via `DB::extend()`), which returns a custom query builder to intercept and cache SQL operations automatically.

 **Query lifecycle:**
 1. Intercept query → Reflector analyzes SQL, bindings, and affected tables.